How to Install SSL Certificate in NGINX Server?

 Copy SSL Certificate Files

-Firstly, you’ll need to copy all the certificate files and save them in an appropriate directory within the NGINX server.
+Firstly, you’ll need to copy and save all the certificate files in an appropriate directory within the NGINX server.
 And, for better security, keep it in readable format through the root.

-You’ll require to concatenate two certificates into a single file using the below-mentioned command:
+You’ll be required to concatenate two certificates into a single file using the below-mentioned command:

 cat your_domain_exmaple_name.crt Intermediate.crt >> bundle.crt